Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 1. **Table:** Product name, branch location, last sales date, current stock (sorted by oldest first)
 2. **Card:** Total Order Value, Total revenue & Sum of Quantity
 3. **Slicer:** Filter by Product ID
-4. **Bar Chart:** Top 10 product by Revenue and Quantity Sold
+4. **Bar Chart:** Top 10 products by Revenue and Quantity Sold
 5. **Ribbon Chart:** Product Segmentation (High-performing, Underperforming & Slow )
 6. **Table**: **Product-Demand Analysis

 ---

 ## Recommendations
-1. The under-performing products (17) as captured in the analysis is as a result of price differentiation, despite the high product demand, customer still find it very difficult to complete the orders due to price or shipment delivery.
+1. The under-performing products (17), as captured in the analysis, are a result of price differentiation.
+Despite the high product demand, customers still find it very difficult to complete the orders due to price or shipment delivery.
 Therefore, the sales team needs to consider the price differentiation so as to increase the trust of the customers.

 ---